ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Python documentation requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* If everything in your collection supports all eligible control node/target Python versions, you do not need to document supported Python versions.
+* If everything in your collection supports all eligible controller/target Python versions, you do not need to document supported Python versions.
 * If your collection does not support those Python versions, you MUST document which versions it supports in the README.
 * If most of your collection supports the same Python versions as ansible-core, but some modules and plugins do not, you MUST include the supported Python versions in the documentation for those modules and plugins.